javud/supachat/README.md

 Supachat is a modern chat application built using **React**, **Supabase**, and **Clerk** for authentication.
 The app enables users to chat with their friends, view message history, and easily send real-time messages.

-This project leverages Supabase for database management (storing messages), Clerk for user authentication, and React for the front-end.
+This project uses Supabase for database management (storing messages), Clerk for user authentication, and React for the front-end.

-## Features
+## Features (so far)

-- **User Authentication:** Users can sign in and out using Clerk authentication.
+- **User Authentication:** Users can sign in/out using Clerk authentication.
 - **User List:** Displays a list of available friends to chat with.
 - **Real-Time Messaging:** Users can send and receive messages with their friends.
 - **Message History:** Displays a history of messages between the logged-in user and their selected friend.